Rhapsody in August: Development and pre-production

 When she received the script for the film, Sachiko Murase was initially reluctant to accept, but was impressed by Kurosawa's understanding of the suffering inflicted by both sides of the Second World War and considered his attitude and direction to be compassionate and gentle.
 Despite harboring reservations about the difference between herself and the characterization of Kane, she did not ask to change the character's personality.
-Richard Gere was cast after Kurosawa asked if he was interested in the role of Clark at a party that celebrated Kurosawa's birthday and 1990 Oscar award.
+Richard Gere was cast after Kurosawa asked if he was interested in the role of Clark at a party that celebrated Kurosawa's birthday and 1990 Academy Award.
 Kurosawa was struck by his interest in Asia and practice of Lamaism; when he was told about the role, Gere offered to act in the film for free but accepted the offer of a minor fee.
 Originally Gere had prosthetic eyes made to look half-Japanese, but Kurosawa decided on a simple makeup job.
 Gere practiced Japanese with a dialogue coach, and used a tape provided for him by a friend who was bilingual.